Training and Supervision Plan (TSP)Doctoral regulations Erasmus University Rotterdam

 - Suggestions for necessary courses

-The Graduate School advises that PhD candidates and their supervisors develop and determine a TSP within the first two months of the PhD track.
+The Graduate School advises that PhD candidates and their supervisors to develop and determine a TSP within the first three months of the PhD track.
 We also recommend that at least 30 ECTS credits in the TSP should be dedicated to PhD training.